-Fig. 4(a) shows the optimality region of SEQUENTIAL and MHT with element-per-bucket ratio r = 8, and d = 3 hash functions.
+Fig. 3(a) shows the optimality region of SEQUENTIAL and MHT with element-per-bucket ratio r=8, and d=3 hash functions.
 For each value of the average number of bucket accesses a, it shows the minimum value of the overflow fraction γ that suffices to solve the OPTIMAL ACCESS-CONSTRAINED BALANCING PROBLEM.
-For instance, we can see that for $a \approx 1.1$, SEQUEN-TIAL achieves optimality for an overflow fraction equal to or larger than approximately 1%.
-In addition, Fig. 4(b) shows the optimality region of SE-QUENTIAL and MHT with a = 1.2 and d = 3 for different values of r.
+For instance, we can see that for $a\approx 1.1$, SEQUENTIAL achieves optimality for an overflow fraction equal to or larger than approximately 1%.
+We will show in Section II that the optimal solution for such parameters dramatically reduces the balancing cost compared to a=1 with no overflow list, and therefore improves the performance of the resulting Bloom Filter.
+In addition, Fig. 3(b) shows the optimality region of SEQUENTIAL and MHT with a=1.2 and d=3 for different values of r.
 We can see that MHT scales better to higher loads.